Q: What would a federal tax credit for gifts to scholarship-granting organizations mean?

 Q: How would the federal tax credit be different from a charitable deduction?

-A: The value of a charitable deduction depends on your marginal tax rate.
-For example, if you are in the 22% tax bracket, a $1,000 donation saves you $220.
+A: The value of a charitable deduction depends on your marginal tax rate and whether you itemize or apply the standard deduction.
+For example, if you are in the 22% tax bracket and itemize, a $1,000 donation saves you $220.
 However, the tax credit would allow you to reduce your tax liability dollar for dollar by the amount of your donation.
 For example, the same $1,000 donation under the tax credit would reduce your tax liability by $1,000.

 Q: What steps would I have to take to apply for and receive a federal tax credit?

-A: As the Senate works through its version of the budget reconciliation bill, changes will likely be made before the measure is signed into law by the President.
-Regulations would then be promulgated by the U.S. Treasury Department, which would release instructions and rules regarding applying for a tax credit.
+A: Regulations will be promulgated by the U.S. Treasury Department, which will release instructions and rules regarding the tax credits.
 We will be sure to keep you posted throughout the process.

 Q: When could I begin applying for a tax credit?